 Establishing proper financing targeted at the delivery and coordination of the planned health services from the central level budget, as urban governments play a more active role in planning for health services, and explore options to complement those funds with revenues collected at the local level (for example, in Chittagong), while being mindful of the centralized processes in place in Bangladesh.

-Regulation of the urban health system vis-a-vis the responsibilities of the government, as well as the rules for the service providers, appears weak and outdated.
+Regulation of the urban health system appears weak and outdated.
 Despite the de jure shift of focus towards expanded responsibilities of urban governments for health systems rather than purely for sanitation, de facto this has not been supported by a description of their specific responsibilities and parameters.
-More broadly, while urban governments have the mandate for such functions, these are not delegated directly from MOLGRD&C. Regarding the providers, de jure, every private facility that provides health services and all the pharmacies need to obtain a license to operate from MOHFW (DGHS or DGDA) and a registration with the urban government where the facility is located, which needs to be renewed every year.
-However, enforcement is weak and, even when a license is obtained and registration is renewed, this is purely an administrative exercise, and no quality controls are conducted in situ to assess the appropriateness and quality of the facility.
-The public facilities have no separate certification process.
-An endorsement from MOHFW is provided prior to establishing the facilities.
-This is valid for their lifetime.
-There is no separate licensing process and once established, the health service facilities or pharmacies do not require any re-certification.
+Private healthcare providers and pharmacies are required to obtain a license to operate from MOHFW (DGHS or DGDA) and a registration with the urban government where the facility is located, to be renewed every year.
+However, enforcement is weak and no quality controls are conducted in situ.
+Public facilities have no separate certification process.
+An one-off endorsement from MOHFW is provided prior to establishing the facilities.

 Service delivery organization.
 Much energy seems to have been spent on defining which agency of the government should play an active role in urban health service provision.
 However, while service delivery represents a fundamental function within the health system, the delivery of urban health services by public facilities in Bangladesh (as in many other developing countries) is often insufficient to satisfy the demand and need for such services.
 In addition, other important functions of regulation, stewardship, quality assurance and control call for the intervention of a public entity and for a stronger role of the government, predominantly through MOHFW.
 Given the insufficient number and quality of the public facilities, especially those delivering primary health services, many private providers have entered the field.
 There is a strong need to regulate these providers, to understand how they are performing, and to ensure there is convergence towards higher quality across the range of providers.